-Students who intend to enter a professional college following undergraduate training should learn about the specific prerequisites for admission to the graduate college of their choice.
-Ordinarily a major in one of the social sciences and some additional work in at least several other social sciences are recommended.
-Students with interests in pursuing careers in the field of social welfare should contact the Departments of Sociology, Child and Adolescent Studies or Human Services for advice and assistance.
+Students who intend to enter a professional program following undergraduate training should learn about the specific prerequisites for admission to the graduate program of their choice.
+Ordinarily, a major in one of the social sciences and some additional work in at least several other social sciences are recommended.
+Students with interests in pursuing careers in the field of social work and social welfare should contact the Master of Social work (MSW) Program for guidance and assistance.